rakurai-io/rakurai_programs/cli/READEME.md

-# Rakurai Multisig CLI
+# Rakurai Activation CLI

 ## Overview

-The **Rakurai Multisig CLI** provides a powerful command-line interface to manage a multisig setup for validator operators.
+The **Rakurai Activation CLI** provides a powerful command-line interface to manage a activation setup for validator operators.
 It allows users to:
 - **Initialize**
 - **Update validator commissions**
 - **Enable/disable the scheduler**